Employee benefits. How to construct bonus schemes and other incentive systems in the company

 Andrzej advises the major TMT companies on the Polish market.
 He drafts and negotiates inter-operator and infrastructure lease agreements, as well as agreements with vendors of equipment and infrastructure for the development of telecommunications networks and for other telecom-related services.
 He advises and represents clients in proceedings before regulatory authorities.

 Andrzej is a Member of the Council of the Chamber of Commerce for Electronics and Telecommunications and a Vice-Chairman of the Council of the Polish Chamber of Information Technology and Telecommunications.
 He serves as an arbitrator for the Standing Arbitration Consumer Court at the Office of Electronic Communications.
-Andrzej is recommended by The Legal 500 2016 and Chambers Europe 2016 in the field of TMT.
+Andrzej is highly recommended by The Legal 500 2017 and Chambers Europe 2017 in the field of TMT.

 Ph.D.
 Graduate in law Sciences, Partner,